mlcommons/tiny/v0.1/reference_submissions/anomaly_detection/README.md

 NOTE: This reference code uses a performance-mode baud rate of 921600 instead of 115200, which requires changing the `~/.eembc.ini` file setting in order to use the DUT.
 Please see the benchmark runner GitHub readme for information on changing the runner's default baud rate.
+The baud rate of 921600 is not working with all OSes, especially on macOS it seems to be problematic.
+If there are serial errors during the test, please change the baud rate to 115200, making sure it is changed on both sides, i.e., in `submitter_implemented.cpp` for the DUT, and in `~/.eembc.ini` for the runner.